 What Does an Alcohol Medical Intervention Involve?

 During your time in detox, you may be provided with several different types of care to help you get through the first stage of recovery.
-In most cases, you will need to stay in inpatient care, which requires you to spend the night at the facility.
+In most cases, you will need to stay in inpatient care.
+Inpatient care requires you to spend the night at the facility.
 For severe and life-threatening symptoms, you may be given medication that helps you to feel better and get proper rest.
-You will also begin receiving therapeutic assistance with learning how to cope with the symptoms while finding ways to end your addiction to alcohol.
+You will also begin receiving therapeutic assistance with learning how to cope with the symptoms.
+Accompanied with that will help you find ways to end your addiction to alcohol.